 ARCL maintains sufficient amount of liquidity arrangements to complete the payment obligations to meet the cut-off timings and avoid unwinding, revoking, and delaying obligations.
-ARCL has arrangement for lines of credit and overdraft facility against fixed deposits with clearing banks to meet any contingent liquidity shortfall.
-ARCL also maintains Core SGF as per the SEBI guidelines to meet settlement shortages.
+ARCL has arrangement for lines of credit and overdraft facility against fixed deposits with banks to meet any contingent liquidity shortfall.
+ARCL can also utilise Core SGF meet settlement shortages.
+ARCL has put in place Shortfall handling process.